African Americans in Atlanta: Culture and recreation

 The HBCU Alumni Alliance 5K Run/Walk is an annual summer fundraising event in Atlanta.

-Atlanta Cigar Week is an annual social event that attracts primarily African-American cigar enthusiasts.

 The Black Writers Weekend annual conference is based in Atlanta as of 2014.
-The conference is the nation's only entertainment award show and gathering for black creatives in publishing, film and TV enthusiasts.
+The conference is the nation's only entertainment award show and gathering for Black creatives in publishing, film and TV enthusiasts.

-HBCU Summerfest is annual event celebrating and promoting unity amongst the nation's HBCUs.

-The SWAC Alumni Picnic is an annual summer picnic that involves food and fellowship with alumni of SWAC schools living in Atlanta.

-Be Out Day ATL is an annual weekend event for FAMU alumni, students, and prospective students living in the Atlanta area.
-FAMU is consistently ranked the number one public HBCU in the nation and has a large alumni base in Atlanta.

 The Atlanta Funkfest is an annual event soul and R&B concert held in the summer.

 The Juneteenth Atlanta Parade & Music Festival is one of the largest annual Juneteenth events in the nation.

-Atlanta has an abundance of black-centric street art and murals in many parts of the city.

-The Cascade Skating Rink is a popular black-owned roller rink that was featured in the movie ATL (film) and is frequently patronized by black celebrities.
-Metro Fun Center and Skate Zone are other popular black-owned roller rinks in the area.

-LudaDay Weekend is an annual event established by Ludacris and his foundation in 2005 that brings together the Atlanta community over Labor Day Weekend in dedication to social service and responsibility.

-The UniverSoul Circus, the nation's only black owned and centric traveling circus, was founded and is based in Atlanta.

 The Auburn Avenue Research Library on African American Culture and History opened in 1994 and is located in the Sweet Auburn Historic District.

-There are several black owned and operated comedy clubs and productions in the Atlanta area.
-Uptown Comedy Corner is one of the oldest black comedy clubs in the nation.
+There are several Black owned and operated comedy clubs and productions in the Atlanta area.
+Uptown Comedy Corner is one of the oldest Black comedy clubs in the nation.

 In 2009, The New York Times noted that after 2000, Atlanta moved "from the margins to becoming hip-hop's center of gravity, part of a larger shift in hip-hop innovation to the South."
 Producer Drumma Boy called Atlanta "the melting pot of the South".
-Producer Fatboi called the Roland TR-808 ("808") synthesizer "central" to Atlanta music's versatility, used for snap, crunk, trap, and pop rap styles.
+Producer Fatboi called the Roland TR-808 ("808") synthesizer "central" to the music of Atlanta's versatility, used for snap, crunk, trap, and pop rap styles.
 The same article named Drumma Boy, Fatboi, Shawty Redd and Zaytoven the four "hottest producers driving the city".